-Our goal is to track as little as possible, only collecting what will help us improve our product.
+Our goal at Console is to track as little as possible, only collecting what will help us improve our product - a free weekly email digest of the best tools and beta releases for developers, and our website reviewing developer tools.
 To do that, we want to understand the following metrics:

 - How many visitors have been on our website.

 - What browser are they using, and whether it is mobile or desktop.